 Dr. Ashley Price seeks to reconcile concerns about safety and patient sensitivity with the types of dental materials she chooses to use.
 She and our staff understand that many people have questions about mercury and biocompatibility, and she will work with you to find dental solutions that fit your needs.

 We know much more than we used to about how our oral health affects our well-being, and with new dental materials being introduced, it is more important than ever to understand the ways our bodies may react over time.
-If you have results from Clifford Material Reactivity Testing, bring your results with you to your first visit.
-We will review them along with your complete medical history to help us in determining the best treatment plan for your situation.

 A Holistic Approach to Fillings

 Silver amalgam fillings have been around since the 1840s, and they’ve saved countless teeth.
 But they are made of about 50 percent mercury.
 Although the American Dental Association says they are safe, many patients opt for white composite fillings for a number of reasons.
-White amalgam fillings are bonded directly to the tooth structure.
+White composite fillings are bonded directly to the tooth structure.
 They seal adjacent areas and actually strengthen the teeth they fill, where silver amalgam fillings have a tendency to weaken the tooth structure.

 Sanitary Removal of Silver Amalgam Fillings